arickert/thedigradio/_posts/2020-04-03-surviving-this-plague-with-amy-kapczynski-and-gregg-gonsalves.md

 audiolink: https://media.blubrry.com/thedig/content.blubrry.com/thedig/The_Dig-EP_250-KapGon.mp3
 post_id: 1485
 categories:
+- Coronavirus
+- Healthcare
+tags:
 - ACT UP
 - Amy Kapczynski
-- Coronavirus
 - Gregg Gonsalves
-- Healthcare
-- Podcast
 ---

 Dan interviews Amy Kapczynski and Gregg Gonsalves on the politics of public health and what we can learn from ACT UP.